 Leading Question: “Did you hear our boss tell me that women couldn’t do the job as well as men?”

-This question would not be allowed.
+This question would not be allowed during direct examination.

 Non-Leading Question: “Did you hear the conversation between our boss and me?”